By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 ‘A’ Program: mailing to the same Group each month for 12 consecutive months (total of twelve mailers per Audience Member)

-‘A/B’ Program: divide audience in half and mailing to each Group in alternating months (total of six mailers per Audience Member)
+‘A/B’ Program: divide the audience in half and mail to each Group in alternating months (total of six mailers per Audience Member)

-‘A/B/C/’ Program: divide audience into thirds and mail to each group every third month (total of four mailers per Audience Member)
+‘A/B/C’ Program: divide the audience into thirds and mail to each group every third month (total of four mailers per Audience Member)